python-attrs/attrs/docs/examples.rst

 Metadata
 --------

-All ``attrs`` attributes may include arbitrary metadata in the form on a read-only dictionary.
+All ``attrs`` attributes may include arbitrary metadata in the form of a read-only dictionary.

 .. doctest::